kubeshop/testkube-docs/docs/articles/examples/k6-distributed.md

 # Distributed K6 Example

-Testkube has built-in support for parallelising any testing tool - check out the [Parallelization](../test-workflows-parallel) documentation for details and many examples.
+Testkube has built-in support for parallelising any testing tool - check out the [Parallelization](../test-workflows-parallel) documentation for details and examples.

-The below example shows how to distribute a K6 tests across a configurable number of nodes
+The below example shows how to distribute a K6 test across a configurable number of nodes

 * Takes optional run configuration parameters (`config`)